Hold Your Own Backyard Summer Games!

 Kick off the games with an opening ceremony!
-The Olympics traditionally begins with the Parade of Nations, where athletes march into the stadium, country by country.
-Encourage your budding Olympians to choose a country that they want to represent in the Parade.
+The summer games traditionally begin with the Parade of Nations, where athletes march into the stadium, country by country.
+Encourage your budding athletes to choose a country that they want to represent in the Parade.
 Dress up in your country’s colors and march into the backyard to get ready for the games.
 For added fun, you can even play each country’s national anthem as you enter the arena.
-Next, the Olympic flag is raised overhead.
-To make your own Olympic flag for the opening ceremony, check out this DIY Olympic Flag craft.
-To complete the opening ceremony, the Olympic torch is passed from athlete to athlete until it reaches the last person, who lights the stadium cauldron.
-You can use a flashlight, candle, or paper torch for your Mini Olympic Games.
-Let the games begin!
+Next, a flag is raised overhead.
+To complete the opening ceremony, a torch is passed from athlete to athlete until it reaches the last person, who lights the stadium cauldron.
+You can use a flashlight, candle, or paper torch for your Mini Summer Games.
+Get ready to have a blast!

 Track and Field